-Instructional Leadership, Special Reading Emphasis
+Instructional Leadership, Special Reading Certification Emphasis

-Special Reading certificate also requires a course in Child Psychology and Adolescent Psychology (or a 3-hr combined course in Child and Adolescent Psychology); a 3-hr course in Psychology and/or Education of the Exceptional Child; a course in Counseling Techniques; a valid Missouri teaching certificate\; two years of teaching experience; and passing score on all state assessments.
+The Special Reading Emphasis prepares students for Missouri Certification in Special Reading.
+In addition to a valid Missouri teaching certificate, this emphasis also requires courses in Child Psychology and Adolescent Psychology (or a 3-hr combined course in Child and Adolescent Psychology); a 3-hr course in Psychology and/or Education of the Exceptional Child; a course in Counseling Techniques; two years of classroom teaching experience; and passing scores on all Missouri state assessments.